ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

    the same.
 If so, the Aggregator MUST mark the input share as invalid with error `invalid_message`.

-1. Check if the report has been previously aggregated.
-If so, the input share MUST be marked as invalid with the error `report_replayed`.
-A report is considered aggregated if its contribution would be included in a relevant collection job.

-    * Implementation note: To detect replay attacks, each Aggregator is required to keep track of the set of reports it has processed for a given task.
-      Because honest Clients choose the report ID at random, it is sufficient to store the set of IDs of processed reports.
-However, implementations may find it helpful to track additional information, like the timestamp, so that the storage used for anti-replay can be sharded efficiently.

 1. If the report pertains to a batch that was previously collected, then the input share MUST be marked as invalid with error `batch_collected`.